Why I Bought It: A. Lange & Söhne Double Split

 · You already have another couple of high-end dress chronographs that you can’t bear to part with, and at the same time have other significant gaps in your collection that you are looking to fill.

 To my good friends at A. Lange und Söhne: how about a Dato Double Split?
 Yes, I know you’ve already told me that it can’t be done for a variety of reasons, but I have faith in you!

 Quick Facts A. Lange & Söhne Double Split

 Case: pink gold; 43.2 x 15.3 mm; previously produced in platinum with black dial

 Dial: argenté (silvered)

-Functions: hours and minutes, subsidiary stop seconds; flyback chronograph with double rattrapante and precisely jumping minute counters; “up/down” power-reserve indicator
+Functions: hours, minutes, hacking seconds; flyback chronograph with double rattrapante and precisely jumping minute counters; “up/down” power-reserve indicator

 Price: current retail price (pink gold) $128,400; recent auction prices as of 2014 (platinum) $77,000 to $87,000